RITESH-FURIOUS/Smart-Maintenance/README.md

-# 🏢 Listenlights Smart Maintenance System
+# 🏢 Smart Maintenance System

 A full-stack smart building maintenance system built using **Angular**, **Node.js**, **Express.js**, and **MongoDB**.
 It enables **Admin** and **Technicians** to manage smart devices (Lights, AC, Sensors) and create maintenance tasks.
-Designed specifically to align with **Listenlights (P) Ltd.** IoT + Smart Infrastructure domain.

 ---